Iconic Rialto Bridge illuminated at night over Grand Canal in Venice, Italy

 Off-season (lower prices)

-Venice, Italy is a Moderate destination perfect for canals and architecture.
+Venice, Italy is a destination with a temperate climate, perfect for gondola rides and historic palaces.
 The best time to visit is Apr, May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $107/day, while mid-range trips average $282/day.
+Budget travel costs around $150/day, while mid-range trips average $355/day.
 EU citizens need only ID.

 /day